Schroder Real Estate Investment Trust - SREI

 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amounts originally invested.

-Source: 1Schroders, Datastream, bid to bid price with net income reinvested in GBP.
+Source: 1Schroders, LSEG data, bid to bid price with net income reinvested in GBP.

 epra sbpr